Glossary · · 3 min read

 Read next

-What is tempo in musi
+What is XLR in music

 Glossary ·

-What is sub-bass in music
+What is a waveform in music

 Glossary ·